STOmicsDB Visualization Creation Guide

 5.5 Data Files and Downloads

-5.6 Sample modules:
+5.6 Sample Modules

-6. Frequently asked questions
+6. Frequently Asked Questions

-6.1 Template filling requirements
+6.1 Template Filling Requirements

-Dataset metadata
+Dataset Metadata

-FIELDS | ILLUSTRATE | EXAMPLE |
+FIELDS | DESCRIPTION | EXAMPLE |

 ---|---|---|

-TITLE | Dataset Title | MOSTA: Mouse Organogenesis Spatiotemporal Transcriptomic Atlas |
+TITLE | Dataset title | MOSTA: Mouse Organogenesis Spatiotemporal Transcriptomic Atlas |

-SPECIES | Species name, please enter Tax ID, separate multiple with | | 10090 |
+SPECIES | Species name (Tax ID), separate multiple with ` | ` |

-TISSUES | Biological tissue names, separate multiple with | | Embryo |
+TISSUES | Biological tissue names, separate multiple with ` | ` |

-ORGAN PARTS | Biological suborganism names, multiple names separated by | | Embryonic brain |
+ORGAN PARTS | Biological suborgan names, separate multiple with ` | ` |

-SEX | Sample gender, Male or Female, multiple separated by | | Male | Female |
+SEX | Sample gender, Male or Female, separate multiple with ` | ` |

 SAMPLE NUMBER | Sample size | 16 |

-SECTION NUMBER | Total number of slices.
-Note: There may be multiple slices under one sample. | 61 |
+SECTION NUMBER | Total number of slices | 61 |

-SUBMISSION DATE | Text time in yyyy-mm-dd format | 2020-01-24 |
+SUBMISSION DATE | Submission date in yyyy-mm-dd format |

-UPDATE DATE | Text time in yyyy-mm-dd format | 2020-11-18 |
+UPDATE DATE | Update date in yyyy-mm-dd format |

-CONTRIBUTORS | Required, separate multiple fields with | | Andrew Ji |
+CONTRIBUTORS | Contributors, separate multiple with ` | ` |

-CONTACT | Required, separate multiple fields with | | andrewji@stanford.edu |
+CONTACT | Contact information, separate multiple with ` | ` |

-ACCESSIONS | Data source and storage: Data is also archived in or collected from other databases.
-Multiple data are separated by | | CNSA project: CNP0001543 |
+ACCESSIONS | Data source or storage location | CNSA project: CNP0001543 |

-PLATFORM | Sequencing platform, multiple separated by | | DNBSEQ-T1 |
+PLATFORM | Sequencing platform, separate multiple with ` | ` |

-Sample information
+Sample Information

-FIELDS | ILLUSTRATE | EXAMPLE |
+FIELDS | DESCRIPTION | EXAMPLE |

 ---|---|---|

-SAMPLE_NAME | SAMPLE NAME | E9.5_EXAMPLE |
+SAMPLE_NAME | Sample name | E9.5_EXAMPLE |

 SECTION_NAME | Slice namespace | Omics technology: When the same sample includes multiple slices, multiple lines need to be filled in Other Omics technology: When no slice is included, the slice name must be the same as the sample name. |